aditosoftware/vscode-liquibase/README.md

 ### Executing commands with and without contexts

-Many liquibase commands can be executed with a context.
+Many Liquibase commands can be executed with a context.
 After a connection and a changelog file was selected, you might be prompted with a context selection.
 There you have different options:

 - **Use any of the recently loaded contexts**: This will give you **all contexts that were recently loaded** by "Load all contexts from the changelog file".
 You should use this option, if you want to use contexts and these have not changed from any recently loaded contexts.
 This option is only visible, if cached contexts are there.
 - **Load all contexts from the changelog file**: This will **parse and read all changelog files** based on your root changelog file.
 Anytime you load new contexts, the old ones for this connection will be discarded.
 This option should be used, if you never have loaded your contexts before or your contexts have changed from any recently loaded context and you want to execute the query with contexts.